TaskCoach.AI Blog

 Chronotype: Why Mornings Lie To Some People (And Always Will)

-Chronotype — your genetically biased preference for morning or evening — is real, measurable, and largely inherited.
-The cultural pressure to be a morning person fails for 30% of the population.
+Chronotype, your inherited tendency toward mornings or evenings, is real, measurable, and largely out of your control.
+The cultural pressure to become a morning person simply doesn't work for the roughly 30% of people wired the other way.

 Narrative Identity: Why The Story You Tell About Your Life Shapes The Life You Get